Mathieu-Desrochers/Learning-Docker/README.md

     COPY --from=compile /src/main .
     CMD ["./main"]

+Building the image.

+    docker image build -t stages:latest .

 The previous image was chunky at 994MB.
-We got it down to 82MB.
+We got it down to 82 MB.

-Composing applications
+Network
+---
+Exposing a container port on the host.

+Set the working directory to /images/api-numbers.
+Writing the Dockerfile.

+    FROM golang:1.19.0
+    COPY . /src
+    WORKDIR /src
+    RUN go build main.go
+    EXPOSE 8080
+    CMD ["./main"]

+Running the image.

+    docker image build -t api-numbers:latest .
+    docker container run -p 5000:8080 api-numbers:latest

+Connecting through the host.

+    curl localhost:5000/numbers

+Compose
 ---